azekeprofit/azekeprofit.github.io/README.md

 # Language learning

 One of these scripts is [Youtube Multi](youtube%20multi.user.js?raw=true).
-It adds "Multi Lang" control on Youtube playback bar that toggles additional language captions.
-Open your video, enable captions and press on "Multi Lang":
+It adds "Multi Lang" control on Youtube playback bar that shows multiple language captions on videos (if they exist):

 ![screenshot of Youtube Multi](youtube%20multi.jpg)